linventif/cosmo/README.md

 # Installation

-Just move the folder into your server.
+Just move the folder ember in your addon folder.

+For use a boost you need to rensing him into the Permanent weapons section like : boost_health

+Boost Disponible : boost_health : boost_ammor : boost_ammo : boost_speed